katahiromz/XWordGiver/ReadMe-ENG.txt

 2. Select "Generate from words..." from the "File" menu.
 3. Paste the words into the dialog and click the "Generate" button.

-### If you want to create everything manually:
+### If you want to create the whole puzzle manually:

 1. First, please choose some "policy" and a "dictionary".
 2. Repeat typing the arrow keys, spacebar, and letters.
 3. Once all the cells are filled, select "Find a solution (without adding blocks)" from the "Solution" menu.

-## How to choose policy

-Choose "Policy Preset" from "Policy" menu.
-Choose "What's the policy?" if you don't know XWordGiver's policy.

-## How to choose dictionary

-Use "Dictionary" menu.

 ## NOTICE